Oberon00/cpptutorial/proc/hello-world.rst

    :emphasize-lines: 5

 This line really is the only one that is actually executed at runtime.
-It is a so called :dnf:`statement`.
+It is a so called :dfn:`statement`.
 These are really “instructions”, or “commands” that instruct the computer to do something.
 In this case, it tells the computer to print the text “Hello world!” followed by a line break (``\n``) to the standard output (``std::cout``) [#tellcompiler]_.
 For now, you can thus think of the